bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

+RelaxSearch is a lightweight, demonstration-based search engine project built with Go and Elasticsearch.
+It comprises two main components:

+1. **RelaxEngine**: A web scraper using cron jobs to periodically crawl and index content.
+2. **RelaxWeb**: An API server that enables full-text search capabilities on the indexed data.

+This project showcases the essentials of a search engine by scraping content from specified URLs and storing them in Elasticsearch, where they are accessible for keyword-based searches: https://github.com/Ravikisha/RelaxSearch

 pgai -A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL: https://github.com/timescale/pgai

 Data Formulator: Create Rich Visualizations with AI: https://github.com/microsoft/data-formulator